jonjamz/blaze-forms/README.md

 </template>
 ```

+See `templates:forms.html` to view the code.

-**3. Register the form block and elements with ReactiveForms**.
+**3. Register the ReactiveForms components**.

-This is where you can specify how the form gets submitted, and how the element gets validated.
+This is where you configure the components.

 ```javascript
 ReactiveForms.createForm({